supabase-community/postgres_lsp/docs/cli_reference.md

   [default: pretty]
 - **`    --diagnostic-level`**=_`<info|warn|error>`_ &mdash;
   The level of diagnostics to show.
 In order, from the lowest to the most important: info, warn, error.
-Passing `--diagnostic-level=error` will cause PGLSP to print only diagnostics that contain only errors.
+Passing `--diagnostic-level=error` will cause PgLT to print only diagnostics that contain only errors.

   [default: info]